RegexMC/skywars-loot-tracker/README.md

 *Currently does not limit to skywars and will track all chests*

+*Opening the same chest twice will cause it to log the items twice.*

 ## Usage
 Download latest release from [the releases page](https://github.com/RegexMC/skywars-loot-tracker/releases) and add the mod to your mod folder.